 PETRICHOR E M Campbell

-Down a vast broad river, I travel on a boat.
-A giant structure sits on the centre of this vessel; a tower packed with humans.
-I am on the top deck looking out with my daughter.
-We can see into the banks.
+I travel on a boat.
+Down a vast broad river.
+A giant structure sits on the centre of this vessel; a tower of humans.
+I'm on the deck looking out with my daughter.
+We see the banks.
 Fallen trees.
 Concrete blocks cut into wasting, precarious soil.
-Skeletons structures of modern builds suffocate what might have been forests and meadows.
-Each turn of the river I hope to see some form of life, but instead broken hillsides and dead skies come twisting into view.
-All dead.
+Skeletons structures of modern builds suffocate what was once forests and meadows.
+Each turn of the river I hope to see some form of life, but instead broken concrete, rubble and grey skies come twisting into view.
+A dead land.
 But we are doing OK, I am told, cruising down the River of Life in our tower.
-Then I hear a crash.
+I hear a crash.
 I look back.
 A landslide far behind.
 A vast clod of earth rolls down, forming a giant pellet before it hits the water.
 Tornado-like it hurtles at speed in our direction.
-In the tower, they say don't worry, we are in our boat and all is well.
+In the tower, they say 'don't worry, we are in our boat and all is well'.
 But the earth hits us with force.
 A conscious force.
-Our tower violently shakes.
+Everything shakes.
 My daughter turns to me – what now?

 Copyright © 2017 E M Campbell All Rights Reserved